 Krista graduated as Bachelor of Classical Music Education at Metropolia University of Applied Sciences in 2010.
 After graduating Master of Music in 2013, Krista continued to pursue her pedagogical master's degree, which she completed in June 2015 under the supervision of Professor Cecilia K. Hultberg at the Royal College of Music in Stockholm.
 In September 2015, Krista is focusing currently on her phD-studies in the field of music education at the University of Music and Performing Arts Vienna.
 Her anticipated date of graduation is in December 2020.

 In 2010 Krista started working at Meri-Helsinki Music School as a violin teacher.
 After moving to Stockholm, Sweden, Krista begun teaching privately in 2013, as well as in Arcobaleno Music School.
 Later the same year Krista taught violin groups at Immanuelskyrkans Musikskola for children, as well as at the Folkuniversitetet with (older) adult violinists in Stockholm.
-Today, Krista teaches music pedagogy for master students at Prince Claus Conservatoire of Hanze University of Applied Sciences Groningen.
+Today, Krista teaches instrumental music pedagogy and person-centred music-making in healthcare for master students at Prince Claus Conservatoire of Hanze University of Applied Sciences Groningen.